paultechguy/RaspberryPi.DotNet.GpioWeb/README.md

 The GPIO .NET Web Service Platform solution solution, RaspberryPi.GpioWeb.sln, can be built on a Windows computer using Visual Studio 2015.
 You must have .NET 4.6.2+ installed.
 After building the solution, copy the GpioWeb.ConsoleHost output to the Raspberry Pi to a directory of your choosing; the copy should include all files and sub-directories in the GpioWeb.ConsoleHost Release or Debug directory.

 # Starting / Stopping Web Service
 On the Raspberry Pi, you can execute the web service as either a console application or as a Linux daemon.
-The default IP address and port for hosting the web service are configured in the GpioConsoleHost.exe.config file.
+The default IP address and port for hosting the web service are configured in the gpioweb.exe.config file.

 To execute the service as a console application, invoke the web service executable using Mono.
 This should be done using the Linux *sudo* command since the web service requires low-level permissions to access the Pi GPIO capabilities.

-	sudo mono ConsoleHost.exe
+	sudo mono gpioweb.exe

 To stop the console application, press Ctrl-C.

 To execute the web service as a Linux daemon, perform the following steps:

-* Modify the *dir* variable in GpioWeb.ConsoleHost/pigpio file to reflect the directory where you copied the executables in the previous step
+* Modify the *dir* variable in GpioWeb.ConsoleHost/gpioweb file to reflect the directory where you copied the executables in the previous step
-* Copy the file GpioWeb.ConsoleHost/pigpio to /etc/init.d on your Raspberry Pi
+* Copy the file GpioWeb.ConsoleHost/gpioweb to /etc/init.d on your Raspberry Pi
 * Create the Raspberry Pi startup scripts by executing:

+	cd /etc/init.d
 	sudo update-rc.d -f script defaults

 * Reboot the Raspberry Pi (web service should now start automatically)
 * Manage the web service on the Raspberry Pi
-    * sudo service pigpio status (is the web service running?)
+    * sudo service gpioweb status (is the web service running?)
-    * sudo service pigpio stop
+    * sudo service gpioweb stop
-    * sudo service pigpio start
+    * sudo service gpioweb start
-    * sudo service pigpio restart
+    * sudo service gpioweb restart
 * View log files on the Raspberry Pi
-    * Standard: /var/log/pigpio.log
+    * Standard: /var/log/gpioweb.log
-    * Error: /var/log/pigpio.err
+    * Error: /var/log/gpioweb.err

 # Testing Web Service
-Once you have the web service running and there are no errors in the /var/log/pigpio.err log file, you are ready to test the service.
+Once you have the web service running and there are no errors in the /var/log/gpioweb.err log file, you are ready to test the service.

 ## Ping Test
 The simplest way to make sure the web service is up and running is to perform a GET on the *ping* endpoint.
 This can be done using a web browser on your Raspberry Pi computer.
 Open up your browser and navigate to (this assumes your are using the default IP address of 127.0.0.1 for hosting the web service):